 Meet some of our students

 Hi everyone!
-My name is Gianna DeMeo and I am a senior in the Bachelor of Health Science program with a minor in Disabilities in Society.
-My goal is…
+My name is Roxana Garcia.
+I am a fourth-year undergraduate student in the Bachelor of Health Science Honors program on the pre-dental…

 Applying to the Program